Is Bankruptcy right for you

 Most jobs are not affected if you go bankrupt as your employer is unlikely to find out.
 You can use this solution even if you are a member of the police or armed forces.

 There is no reason you cannot continue working on a self employed basis.
-You will normally be allowed to keep the tools you use to carry out your job including your work vehicle (even if it is worth more than £1000).
+You will normally be allowed to keep the tools you use to carry out your job.

-Having said that there are a number of roles that you cannot do while you are bankrupt.
+There are a small number of jobs you cannot do while you are bankrupt.
 These include acting as a company director or a pub landlord.

 Arrange a call with a Bankruptcy Expert